LexiccLabs/AeroNet/README.md

 # AesynthNet
-Aeternity Protocol for Synthetic Token Swap
+Aeternity Protocol for Artificial Asset Exchange in the Cryptoeconomic Coherence.

 # Application Context